alan-turing-institute/QUIPP-pipeline/README.md

 # QUIPP-pipeline
 Privacy preserving synthetic data generation workflows

-Collaboration and project management is in the [QUIPP-collab](https://github.com/alan-turing-institute/QUIPP-collab) repo (which is currently private).
+_Collaboration and project management is in the [QUIPP-collab](https://github.com/alan-turing-institute/QUIPP-collab) repo (which is currently private)._

+The QUiPP (Quantifying Utility and Preserving Privacy) project aims to produce a framework to facilitate the creation of synthetic population data where the privacy of individuals is quantified.
+In addition, QUiPP can assess utility in a variety of contexts.
+Does a model trained on the synthetic data generalize as well to the population as the same model trained on the confidential sample, for example?

+The proliferation of individual-level data sets has opened up new research opportunities.
+This individual information is tightly restricted in many contexts: in health and census records, for example.
+This creates difficulties in working openly and reproducibly, since full analyses cannot then be shared.
+Methods exist for creating synthetic populations that are representative of the existing relationships and attributes in the original data.
+However, understanding the utility of the synthetic data and simultaneously protecting individuals' privacy, such that these data can be released more openly, is challenging.

 This repository contains a pipeline for synthetic population generation, using a variety of methods as implemented by several libraries.
-Measures of privacy and utility can be built on this.
+In addition, the pipeline emits measures of privacy and utility of the resulting data.

 ## Installation
 - Clone the repository `git clone